Cardiff Metropolitan University Procurement:

 Cardiff Metropolitan University is also an active participant in and supporter of the Welsh Government's National Procurement Service, Wales - the details of this initiative also being available in the Welsh language.

 Cardiff Metropolitan University actively supports the principles of sustainability throughout its operations.

 Ethical Employment and Modern Slavery

 Cardiff Metropolitan University recognises its role in promoting equality, diversity and helping to eradicate all forms of slavery, servitude and forced or compulsory labour in its supply chains.
-The University's Modern Slavery Act statement may be found on our home page.
+The University's Modern Slavery Act statement may be found in the footer.
 This statement also recognises the University's commitment to Welsh Government's 'Ethical Employemnt in Supply Chains' code of practice.